hasankhan/mobile-services-async-tasks/README.md

 AsyncTasks
 ==========

 Extension for Azure Mobile Services for running asynchronous tasks in the background that are triggered by external events.
-AsyncTasks framework is based on startup scripts preview feature of Azure Mobile Service.
+This enables you to automatically run your custom API whenever a new item is added to Azure queue or a tweet is posted on twitter, etc. AsyncTasks framework is based on startup scripts preview feature of Azure Mobile Service.

 Getting Started
 ===============
 * Enable source control on your Mobile Service.
 * git clone your repository
-* Native to service folder
+* Navigate to service folder
 * Copy the tasks folder from AsyncTasks to your service folder
 * Copy the startup.js from AsyncTasks\extensions to your service\extensions folder
 * git commit and push your changes